Paridax/jarvis/README.md

 }
 ```
 Please ensure that your package follows these guidelines to work seamlessly with the main program, if you wish to have your package added to the main stack make a pull request.
+## Uploading your package
+To upload your package to the main stack, make a pull request with your package in the unofficial packages folder.
+Please ensure that your package follows the guidelines above.
+Your package will most likely be reviewed in around one week.
 ## Conclusion

 Jarvis is a powerful tool that can make your life easier by performing tasks quickly and efficiently.
 By following the instructions in this README file, you can install and run Jarvis on your own machine and take advantage of its many features.